rozek/lava-lamp-replacement/README.md

 For my wife, I just finished a little project to replace a real lava lamp with s.th. less dangerous and dirty (just imagine the mess if a real lava lamp falls to the ground and breaks...).

-After some experiments, I decided to use an [Espruino](https://www.espruino.com/) microcontroller to drive a 16x16 matrix of WS2812 LEDs.
+After some experiments, the decision was made to use an [Espruino](https://www.espruino.com/) microcontroller to drive a 16x16 matrix of WS2812 LEDs.

 > Just a small note: if you like this work and plan to use it, consider "starring" this repository (you will find the "Star" button on the top right of this page), so that I know which of my repositories to take most care of.